David-OConnor/saturn/README.rst

  - Raises an exception if a func is given a tz-naive datetime as input.
 All datetime outputs are timezone-aware, with an easily-set TZ, defaulting to UTC.

+This project doesn't tackle the deeper problems with Python's datetimes that can arise from timezone and localization conflicts.
+It aims to make working with dateimtes easier by providing a concise, consistent, and expressive API; and preventing naive datetimes from entering your code.

 Saturn uses Pytz for timezones.
 Used as a dependency.:
 `Pytz website <https://pypi.python.org/pypi/pytz/>`_
 Pytz is licensed under the MIT license.